iturdikulov/notes/weather.md

 ---
-title: Weather
 date: 2023-03-12
+draft: true
+sr-due: 2023-03-17
+sr-ease: 270
+sr-interval: 4
 tags:
 - inbox
 - definition
-draft: true
-sr-due: 2023-03-17
-sr-interval: 4
-sr-ease: 270
 ---

+# Weather

 > The state of the atmosphere, describing for example the degree to which it is
 > hot or cold, wet or dry, calm or stormy, clear or cloudy.
 On Earth, most